sigurasg/reversing-the-2465/_posts/2025-06-29-sweep-calibration.md

 # Background

-The 2465 series scopes are drive-by-wire, where there is an MPU that controls most of the hardware.
+The 2465-series scopes are drive-by-wire, where there is an MPU that controls most of the hardware.
 The hardware is generally controlled in one of two ways:
   1. Through bitstreams that are shifted into and sometimes out of the various hybrids.